alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-The only remaining strong reference to the `Apartment`{.code-voice} instance is from the `unit4A`{.code-voice} variable.
-If you break *that* strong reference, there are no more strong references to the `Apartment`{.code-voice} instance:
+The only remaining strong reference to the `Apartment` instance is from the `unit4A` variable.
+If you break *that* strong reference, there are no more strong references to the `Apartment` instance: